yuriy-chumak/ol/examples/OpenGL/README.md

 ## OpenGL 1.x

-We can include just base library and then include needed OpenGL version as
+We can include just base library and then include needed OpenGL version as:
 ```scheme
 (import (lib gl))
 (gl:set-window-title "...")